IlDirettore95/PersonalSite/_portfolio/Trauma.markdown

 Trauma is a **3D First Person Survival Horror** project I have worked on during the DBGA Game Programming course.
 The game is about proceeding through a story, solving puzzles and being hunted by a monster called Trauma.

-Some of the important mechanics are the following:
+Some of the most important mechanics are:
 - Two main stats: *mental health* and *fear*
     - Mental health is the same as "health"
     - Fear increases if the players stay in the dark or are chased by the Trauma